 A white board on the wall that outlines the seventh season's episodes ends with Barney's wedding in the May finale. "___ is the bride," the board says.

 You never know who's going to walk in, and Thomas and partner Carter Bays hold tight to their secrets.
-That will be a pivotal episode: Not only will the ultimate bachelor come off the market, but the show has revealed it's also the day that Ted meets his future bride — the mother that is the conceit upon which the entire show is built.
+That will be a pivotal episode: Not only will the ultimate bachelor come off the market, but the show has revealed it's also the day that Ted meets his future bride — the mother that provides the theme for the entire show.

 This has been a big year for the comedy that launches CBS' Monday nights.
-Ratings are the best they've ever been, up 19 percent over last season, and it has the youngest average audience on the network's prime-time schedule.
+Ratings are the best they've ever been, up 19 percent over last season, and it has a younger audience that any other show on the network's prime-time schedule.

 "There's almost no scientific explanation and we couldn't have counted on that," Thomas said.